Thomas Gage: Final years and legacy

 As the war machinery was reduced in the mid-1780s, Gage's military activities declined.
 He supported the efforts of Loyalists to recover losses incurred when they were forced to leave the colonies, notably confirming the activities of Benjamin Church to further his widow's claims for compensation.
 He received visitors at Portland Place and at Firle, including Frederick Haldimand and Thomas Hutchinson.
 His health began to decline early in the 1780s.

 Gage died at Portland Place on 2 April 1787, and was buried in the family plot at Firle.
 His wife survived him by almost 37 years.
 His son Henry inherited the family title upon the death of Gage's brother William, and became one of the wealthiest men in England.
-His youngest son, William Hall Gage, became an admiral in the Royal Navy, and all three daughters married into well-known families.
+His youngest son, William Hall Gage, became an admiral of the fleet in the Royal Navy, and all three daughters married into well-known families.

 Gagetown, New Brunswick was named in his honour; the Canadian Forces base CFB Gagetown consequently reflects his name.

 In 1792, the Lieutenant-Governor of Upper Canada, John Graves Simcoe, renamed the archipelago of islands in the mouth of the St. Lawrence River for the victorious generals of the Conquest of Canada: Wolfe Island, Amherst Island, Howe Island, Carleton Island, and Gage Island.
 The last is now known as Simcoe Island.